platformsh/platformsh-docs/sites/platform/src/development/regions.md

 ### GCP and Azure regions outbound IPs

-Outbound IPs on **all GCP and Azure regions** will change.
+On the 17th of March 2025, Outbound IPs on **all GCP and Azure regions** will change.
 Customer projects that refer to outbound IPs explicitly in their code and/or configuration must intervene and update to the **New outbound IPs** as soon as is possible.

-Note, it's not yet possible for you to update to the new outbound IPs.
-They are documented here to provide adequate time for affected customers to make the necessary updates.

-{{% vendor/name %}} will update this page and make an announcement when the new outbound IPs become available, and the final deadline - after which the **Old outbound IPs** will no longer be available.
+After the 17th of March, the **Old outbound IPs** will no longer be available.

-Please stay tuned for more details.

 <!-- On the Xxx the outbound IPs of the GCP and Azure regions will changed, please update any configuration before that date. -->